263 Beacon is located on the south side of Beacon, between Dartmouth and Exeter, with 261 Beacon to the east and 265 Beacon to the west.

 After the houses were completed, George Wheatland, Jr., and his wife, Florence Saumarez (Dumaresq) Wheatland, leased 265 Beacon from Eben D. Jordan.
 Florence Wheatland’s brother, Herbert Dumaresq, lived with them and in June of 1873 married to Eben D. Jordan’s daughter, Julia Maria Jordan.

 By 1874, 263 Beacon was the home of banker and trustee Charles Merriam and his wife, Helen (Jaques) Merriam.
-They previously had lived at 12 Beacon.
+They previously had lived at 12 Beacon where their only surviving child, Helen Bradford Merriam, had died in April of 1873.
 They also maintained a home in Nahant.

 They continued to live at 263 Beacon in 1882, but moved soon thereafter to the new home they had built at 175 Commonwealth.